-The Mamluk Sultanate and the Foundations of a Commercial Empire
+The Mamluk Sultanate and Its Commercial Empire

-The Mamluk Sultanate (1250–1517) controlled a strategic corridor linking the Mediterranean, the Red Sea, and the Indian Ocean.
+The Mamluk Sultanate (1250–1517) commanded a strategic corridor linking the Mediterranean, the Red Sea, and the Indian Ocean.
 Its economy was among the most dynamic of the medieval Islamic world, fueled by transit trade, agricultural surplus, and a sophisticated monetary system.
 Currency was not merely a medium of exchange but a tool of state power, a reflection of political legitimacy, and a driver of commercial expansion.
 The coins that clinked in the markets of Cairo, Damascus, and Aleppo carried the names of sultans, the marks of mints, and the weight of an empire's credibility.

 Historical Context of the Mamluk Economy